<< Yesterday

 1949 Joe DiMaggio returns to the lineup after missing the first 69 games of the season due to an ailing heel, which required an operation for bone spurs.
 The Yankee Clipper will go 5-for-11 (.455), connecting for four homers and driving nine runs in the team's three-game sweep against the Red Sox at Fenway Park.

-2006 In his worst outing as a Met during two seasons with the team, Pedro Martinez is routed by his former Red Sox teammates in his return when the Mets drop a 10-2 decision.
+2006 In his worst outing as a Met during his two seasons with the team, the Red Sox rout Pedro Martinez in his return to Boston as the team defeats the Mets, 10-2.
 The Fenway crowd, who chanted, "Pedro!
-Pedro!" before the game, showed their appreciation of the Dominican's history as a Red Sox player with a standing ovation during yesterday's video tribute which highlighted the right-hander's achievements with Boston.
+Pedro!" before the game, showed their appreciation of the Dominican's history as a Red Sox player with a standing ovation during yesterday's video tribute, highlighting the right-hander's achievements with Boston.

 4 Fact(s) Found